forestgrape/coronavirus/index.md

     >Assuming a reduction of exhaled aerosols by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

+#### mask model and fit
+For self protection good fit is important.
+* Surgical masks are constructed for comfort and inside-out protection and not outside-in protection.
+* Protection masks against dust are constructed for outside-in protection and therefore better for self protection.

+#### mask cleaning
+Cleaning can be an option:
+* wash with a lot of soap
+* heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming]
+* if washing or heating is not an option, putting the mask to the bright sunlight is an alternative

 #### mask recommendation
 Officially recommend masks for spread reduction in indoor rooms.
-Without an official recommendation, people can be put off or look afraid of masks, at least in Europe, which is not desirable.
+Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.

 <!--